The Definitive Guide To Marketing Analytics

 In Pat Flynn’s words, “an email list is important because it’s the most direct way to communicate and engage with your fans and subscribers.
 If you’re planning to sell a product/service, the list is often the primary money maker.”

 You need the right skills before you can effectively measure the impact of your emails.
+Use your email marketing as a way to promote your new app icon.

 If you’re already doing email marketing, are you measuring the right metrics?